salwator/gravity/README.md

 ## Want to play around?

-It is not really a much usefull project right now but if you really want to see it working here are some hints.
+It is not really a much useful project right now, but if you really want to see it working here are some hints.

-### Instalation
+### Installation

 You need [GLFW3](http://www.glfw.org/docs/latest/) library and its headers installed in your system.
 Linux machines supported only.
 It uses experimental [Pake](https://github.com/podusowski/pake) build system.